thencc/algonautjs/README.md

 ## Submitting Transactions

-Submitting/sending transactions is common practice on a dapp and algonautjs make it simple!
-One of the most powerful aspects of the Algorand chain is the ability to group transactions together and run them as one.
+Submitting/sending transactions is common practice on a dapp and algonautjs makes it simple! `algonaut.sendTransaction()` signs and submits the incoming single txn or array of txns (atomic txn).
+A powerful feature of the Algorand chain is the ability to group transactions together and run them as one [atomic transactions](https://developer.algorand.org/docs/get-details/atomic_transfers/).

-`algonaut.sendTransaction()` signs and submits the incomming txn or array of txns.

 single txn send:
 ```js